arendd/bh-europe_2025_metrics/paper/paper.md

 Expenses, FTEs, services and users, number of events and training metrics are also being monitored.

-## ELIXIR-NL
+## ELIXIR-NL/Health-RI
-In ELIXIR-NL, there is an ongoing effort to create a Research Software Directory to measure the maturity of Dutch research software projects and services.
-This directory will allow ELIXIR-NL to assess whether software is [FAIR](https://www.nature.com/articles/s41597-022-01710-x) and open, and GitHub KPIs can be used to support this.
+In ELIXIR-NL/Health-RI, there is an effort to create a Research Software Directory to measure the maturity of Dutch research software projects and services, among others as part of the FAIR Metroline (https://fairmetroline.org).
+This directory will allow ELIXIR-NL/Health-RI to assess whether software is [FAIR](https://www.nature.com/articles/s41597-022-01710-x) and open, and GitHub KPIs can be used to support this.
 There is also some overlap between the directory and [OpenEBench](https://openebench.bsc.es).

-Currently, ELIXIR-NL is reaching out to universities and university medical centres to ask about the software tools they use.
-Additionally, ELIXIR-NL already capture KPIs on services that form part of their national health and life sciences data infrastructure.
+Currently, ELIXIR-NL/Health-RI is reaching out to universities and university medical centres to ask about the software tools they use.
+Additionally, ELIXIR-NL/Health-RI already capture KPIs on services that form part of their national health and life sciences data infrastructure.

-Within ELIXIR-NL the following groups of indicators are, discussed, monitored, and evaluated:
+Within ELIXIR-NL/Health-RI the following groups of indicators are discussed, monitored, and evaluated:
--	Personnel active within the network
+* Personnel active within the network
--	Data sources
+* Data sources
--	Establishment of data hubs
+* Establishment of data hubs
--	Entrepreneurship and start-ups
+* Entrepreneurship and start-ups
--	Information collected and made available through the network
+* Information collected and made available through the network
--	Metadata collected and made available through the network
+* Metadata collected and made available through the network
--	Usability of Services
+* Usability of Services
--	Collaboration with hospitals and medical centres
+* Collaboration with hospitals and medical centres
--	Data catalogue
+* Data catalogue
--	Support tickets and help desk actions
+* Support tickets and help desk actions
--	Services provided
+* Services provided
--	Governance milestones like sustainability and strategy for the next years
+* Governance milestones like sustainability and strategy for the next years

 ## ELIXIR-IE